Heartburn & Acid Reflux Specialists in Phoenix

 Providing Expert Treatment of Heartburn throughout the Phoenix area

 Most individuals occasionally experience a bout of acid reflux and the accompanying heartburn and indigestion.
 But what do you do when that burning pain occurs more frequently, and the symptoms don’t respond to changes in lifestyle or medications?
-Get help with Agave Surgical Specialists at one of our Phoenix, Arizona locations.
-We’re a well-respected group of board-certified surgeons that specialize in conservative treatments, including minimally invasive procedures for acid reflux.
-Call the practice today or request your appointment online.
-If you’re located in the Phoenix area and looking for an end to your battle with heartburn contact our offices in Chandler today.
-Call to schedule your appointment, or request one online.
+Get help with Dignity Health Medical Group at our Phoenix, Arizona location.
+The board-certified general surgeons at Dignity Health Medical Group specialize in conservative treatments, including minimally invasive procedures for acid reflux.
+If you’re located in the Phoenix area and looking for an end to your battle with heartburn contact our office in Chandler today.
+We see patients from Mesa, Chandler, Tempe, Scottsdale, Gilbert, and the surrounding areas.

 What is Heartburn or Acid Reflux?

 Occasional heartburn is common in adults and should not cause alarm.
 Heartburn is caused by an irritation of the esophagus by stomach acid.
 Despite its name, heartburn has nothing to do with the heart.
 Seeking medical care for heartburn should be considered when heartburn is more frequent and interferes with a person’s daily life.
 The first time you feel a burning sensation directly over your heart, it can be scary.
 Even though heartburn is rarely dangerous, it can cause discomfort, and develop into acid reflux.
-At Agave Surgical Specialists, our team of board-certified and fellowship-trained surgeons are experienced in minimally invasive surgery for acid reflux.
-They are also members of the American Society for Metabolic and Bariatric Surgery, American College of Surgeons, and Phoenix Surgical Society.
+General surgeons Shawn Stevenson, DO, Van Leavitt, DO, and Gregory Robertson, MD are experienced in minimally invasive surgery for acid reflux.
+Dr. Stevenson is also a member of the American College of Surgeons and Phoenix Surgical Society.

 When to seek medical care:

 - Heartburn occurring on a weekly basis.

 - Chest pain is experienced while laying down.